-- Fees vary by program: please check summer school program pages for individual course fees. - Reduced fee applies to PhD/Masters students, including current Barcelona GSE students. - Fees include any material required for the course as indicated, coffee breaks every day of the week, networking dinner on Tuesday, and farewell dinner on Thursday.
+- Fees vary by program: please check summer school program pages for individual course fees. - Reduced fee applies to PhD/Masters students, including current Barcelona GSE students. - Course fees include all the materials required for the course as well as, refreshments provided at a coffee break each day, and a farewell dinner on the Thursday.